NunoSempere/nunosempere.com/blog/2023/03/01/computable-solomoff/index.md

 ### The key idea: arrive at the correct hypothesis in finite time

-1. Start with a finite set of turing machines, \(\{T_0, ..., T_n\}\)
+1. Start with a finite set of Turing machines, \(\{T_0, ..., T_n\}\)
 2. If none of the \(T_i\) predict your trail bits, \((B_0, ..., B_m)\), compute the first \(m\) steps of Turing machine \(T_{n+1}\).
 If \(T_{n+1}\) doesn't predict them either, go to \(T_{n+2}\), and so on[^1]
 3. Observe the next bit, purge the machines from your set which don't predict it.
-If none predict it, GOTO 2.
+If none predict it, go to 2.

 Then in finite time, you will arrive at a set which only contains the simplest TM which describes the process generating your train of bits.
 Proof: